- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 - Navigate to Inventory > Stock control.

-- Click on the pencil icon beside the purchase order.
+- Click the pencil icon beside the purchase order.

 - Add delivery date, invoice number, notes, or edit the products in the purchase order, if required.